tsinghua-fib-lab/CityGPT/README.md

 * `EVAL_DATA = False & LANDMARK_DATA = True`
 * `EVAL_DATA = False & LANDMARK_DATA = False & DETAIL_INTEREST = True`

 In the generation of training data CityReasoning and evaluation benchmark CityEval, the following configuration is also used.
-Please note that when generating this type of data, make sure to set `DATA_VERSION = "eval"` at the same time.
+Please note that when generating these types of data, make sure to set `DATA_VERSION = "eval"` at the same time.

 * `EVAL_DATA = True`